Study Shows Freezing Office Temperatures Affect Women's Productivity

 But the point of the study isn't to say whether there is an ideal office temperature, Chang says.

-"I think, if anything, what I want people to take away from this study is that we're all a little bit different here and one size doesn't fit all," he says.
-"More broadly, I think we should be aware that environmental factors, like temperature, has a much bigger impact on your day to day lives than we generally give them credit for."
+"I think, if anything, what I want people to take away from this study is that we're all a little different here and that one size doesn't fit all," he says.
+"More broadly, I think we should be more aware that environmental factors, like temperature, have a much bigger impact on your day-to-day lives than we generally give them credit for."

 Chang says if you see half your workers keeping blankets at their desks, or sweating through their shirts, maybe consider changing the temperature.